 Our Private Leaders

-Accommodations, meals from dinner on Day 1 through breakfast on final day, purified drinking water, services of NHA Expedition Leader, airport transfers on Day 1 and final day, optional mule ride, most gratuities, all permits, entrance fees and taxes.
+Accommodations, services of Nat Hab's professional Expedition Leader(s) and local staff, transportation in Nat Hab's North American Safari Trucks, all meals from dinner on Day 1 through breakfast on final day, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.

 Easy to Moderate

 This adventure does not require a high degree of physical fitness.
 However, in order to participate, travelers should be able to walk at least two miles unassisted over uneven terrain and inclines, with some altitude gain, and at altitudes up to 9,115 feet above sea level.
 An optional mule ride is available for participants weighing less than 200 pounds.
 Most of the trip takes place in an arid desert environment, and the sun can be intense at times.
 Our days generally start quite early and are very full with activities, including a few long drives.
 While travelers are not required to participate in all activities, should you opt out of the day’s scheduled activities, we cannot always guarantee that alternatives will be available.

 Difficult (for Canyons Special Active Walking Departures only)